Interstate Commerce Commission Reports

 The important valuation orders for historians are No.1 for maps, No. 2 for physical property, No.3 for improvements to physical property, No. 8 for equipment and rolling stock, and No. 20 for corporate histories.

-Click here to go to a summary of all 25 valuation orders.
+(Go to a summary of all 25 ICC valuation orders)

 US vs. D&RGW RR Co. et. al. in 16F (2nd) 374-Eighth Circuit Court for when the government tried to take back the land under the Castle Valley Branch in 1924 on grounds of non-use.